opentelekomcloud-docs/data-warehouse-service/umn/source/service_overview/functions.rst

 -  Supports instance and data redundancy, ensuring zero single points of failure (SPOF) in the entire system.
 -  Supports multiple data backups, and all data can be manually backed up to OBS.
 -  Automatically isolates the faulty node, uses the backup to restore data, and replaces the faulty node when necessary.
--  Automatic snapshots work with OBS to implement cross-AZ disaster recovery (DR).
+-  Automatic snapshots work with OBS to implement intra-region disaster recovery (DR).
 If the production cluster fails to provide read and write services due to natural disasters in the specified region or cluster internal faults, the DR cluster becomes the production cluster to ensure service continuity.
 -  In the **Unbalanced** state, the number of primary instances on some nodes increases.
 As a result, the load pressure is high.
 In this case, you can perform a primary/standby switchback for the cluster during off-peak hours to improve performance.
 -  If the internal IP address or EIP of a CN is used to connect to a cluster, the failure of this CN will lead to cluster connection failure.
 To avoid single-CN failures, GaussDB(DWS) uses Elastic Load Balance (ELB).
 An ELB distributes access traffic to multiple ECSs for traffic control based on forwarding policies.
 It improves the fault tolerance capability of application programs.
 -  After a cluster is created, the number of required CNs varies with service requirements.
 GaussDB(DWS) allows you to add or delete CNs as needed.